Current time Mersing Harbour Centre:

 If you prefer to go to Dayang on your own accord, then you can use either bus or taxi.
 (See below for booking details).

 The bus and coach operators go to Mersing once per day.
 As such, we highly recommend reserving your tickets before they're fully booked.
-NOTE: Peak Season: March and June to September
+NOTE: Busy season is April to September!

 If you prefer the convenience of a private vehicle to Mersing, click here for available taxi models and respective rates.